 The COVID-19 pandemic has brought ESG (environmental, social and governance) issues to the forefront of everyone’s minds.

 ESG matters.
 And investors and companies around the world are reacting fast to this current situation, pointing to a longer term demand for investment professionals with green finance and responsible investment knowledge.

-CFA Institute’s ESG Certificate (now available globally via online proctoring) may be a practical and affordable answer to augment your current skillset with some sustainable finance credentials.
+CFA Institute’s ESG Certificate may be a practical and affordable answer to augment your current skillset with some sustainable finance credentials.

 There has been some changes in 2023, so here’s the ultimate guide with all the info you need!